awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
 + Maven 3.6 or later
-+ An Amazon S3 bucket that contains 3-5 MP4 files.

 ### Important